martyn-hill/SuperBASIC-Manual/sphinx/source/Appendices/Appendix17.rst

 A17.1.4 QNet without Toolkit II
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Data is transmitted in packets of 255 bytes preceded by a small Network header in the following format:
+Data is transmitted in packets of up to 255 bytes preceded by a small Network header in the following format:

 +----------+------------+--------+------------------------------------------------------------------------------------------------------------------------------+